 If you’re interested in reading Thinkful reviews of the digital marketing, data analytics, project management, and UX bootcamps, you can find testimonials from former students on Reddit, Quora, and other online forums.

-Thinkful is worth it for the student-centered learning at a fair price and the flexible online courses that fit every schedule.
+Thinkful is worth it given the personal attention and professional guidance that students receive.
+In addition, the school is a great option if you are a busy person looking for a flexible online learning path that fits around your schedule.
 As any Thinkful review will tell you, the school is transparent about its job placement statistics and always provides help when you need it.
 Thinkful prioritizes honesty and communication, which not many tech schools do.

 With a decade’s worth of success under its belt, Thinkful is a good bootcamp by any definition.
 The measure of any bootcamp’s value, of course, is whether its students get jobs.
 And by that measure, Thinkful is definitely legitimate.
 Depending on the program, between 62 and 91 percent of Thinkful grads end up with jobs within six months.